-The actual State Development Plan came into effect in October 2010 as a legally binding plan.
-A revised plan is currently under preparation and will cover the marine area, too.
+The actual State Development Plan for Schleswig-Holstein - update 2021 (Landesentwicklungsplan Schleswig-Holstein - Fortschreibung 2021) came into effect in December 2021 as a legally binding plan.
+The Regional Plans are currently under preparation.

 4.2.5.
 Objectives of the plan